markentier/markentier.tech/site/content/posts/2021/02/github-with-multiple-profiles-gpg-ssh-keys/index.md

 <p>Since the first obtained value for each parameter is used, more host-specific declarations should be given near the beginning of the file, and general defaults at the end.
 {% end %}

-Since we will use two different hosts, we must repeat the `Hostname` line, but also want to specify `User` and `IdentifyFile` specifically.
+Since we will use two different hosts, we must repeat the `Hostname` line, but also want to specify `User` and `IdentityFile` specifically.
 If you use your ssh config only for git and also have only a single user name, you could move that config line into the generic section in the bottom.
 Though I still prefer the explicit repetition for each specific Host block.

 At this point you might wonder »How is _github.com-work_ supposed to function?« Hold that thought, we will come back to it later.